-San Francisco's combined sewer system, owned and operated by SFPUC, treats on average 65 million gallons of wastewater daily during dry conditions and as much as 575 million gallons of combined sewer and stormwater daily during wet weather conditions.
+San Francisco's combined sewer system, owned and operated by the San Francisco Public Utilities Commission (SFPUC), treats on average 65 million gallons of wastewater daily during dry conditions and as much as 575 million gallons of combined sewer and stormwater daily during wet weather conditions.
 The collection system is largely gravity driven, using an interconnected web of combined sewers, tunnels, and transport/storage boxes to intercept, store, and convey combined sewer flows to one of three treatment facilities.
 Where gravity isn't sufficient to move this water around the system, or where weather conditions require the use of different facilities, force mains and pumping stations move wastewater to the treatment facilities.
 Following treatment to nationally permitted standards, effluent is discharged offshore either to the Pacific Ocean or the Bay.